BayatGames/conventions/docs/languages/typescript.md

 # TypeScript Coding Conventions

 This document outlines the TypeScript coding conventions and standards for all Bayat projects.
-It builds upon our \1\2) with additional TypeScript-specific guidelines.
+It builds upon our [JavaScript Coding Conventions](docs/languages/javascript.md) with additional TypeScript-specific guidelines.

 ## Table of Contents